Gavan Daws

-Gavan Daws is an American writer, historian and filmmaker residing in Honolulu, Hawaii.
+Gavan Daws (1933 – February 2, 2025) was an American writer, historian and filmmaker residing in Honolulu, Hawaii.
 He writes about Hawaii, the Pacific, and Asia.
-He is a retired professor of history at University of Hawaii at Manoa.
+He was a retired professor of history at University of Hawaii at Manoa.

-Daws is originally from Australia and got his B.A. in English and History from the University of Melbourne.
-He has a Ph.D. in Pacific History from the University of Hawaii at Manoa.
+Daws was originally from Australia and received his B.A. in English and History from the University of Melbourne.
+He received a Ph.D. in Pacific History from the University of Hawaii at Manoa.

-His best-known works are Shoal of Time: A History of the Hawaiian Islands, in print since 1968; Holy Man: Father Damien of Molokai, the biography of a nineteenth-century missionary priest to Hawaii who served leprosy sufferers, and who has recently been canonized; and Prisoners of the Japanese: POWs of World War II in the Pacific.
+His best-known works were Shoal of Time: A History of the Hawaiian Islands, in print since 1968; Holy Man: Father Damien of Molokai, the biography of a nineteenth-century missionary priest to Hawaii who served leprosy sufferers, and who has recently been canonized; and Prisoners of the Japanese: POWs of World War II in the Pacific.
 Daws co-produced and co-directed Angels of War: The People of Papua New Guinea and World War II, which won the Australian Film Institute Award for Best Documentary.
-His other work includes song lyrics and a stage play with music and choreography.
-He is a Fellow of the Academy of Humanities in Australia, and served as the Pacific member of the UNESCO Commission on the Scientific and Cultural History of Humankind.
+His other work included song lyrics and a stage play with music and choreography.
+He was a Fellow of the Academy of Humanities in Australia, and served as the Pacific member of the UNESCO Commission on the Scientific and Cultural History of Humankind.

+Daws died on February 2, 2025, at the age of 91–92.